 Treatment of Work-Related Injuries

-A wide range of treatments is available for work-related injuries, including urgent care, such as suturing or administration of oxygen and ongoing therapies that may include medication, physical, occupational, or respiratory therapy, or surgery.
+A wide range of treatments are available for work-related injuries, including urgent care, such as suturing or administration of oxygen and ongoing therapies that may include medication, occupational, respiratory, or physical therapy, or surgery.
 Psychotherapy or psychiatric intervention may also be necessary.

 Prevention of Work-Related Injuries

 Although not all work-related injuries can be avoided, the following steps can go a long way to minimizing accidents and exposure of workers to danger: